Practical items that boomers should sell now to save space, earn extra cash, and lighten their load before retirement.

 1. Downsizing furniture frees up space and creates a simpler lifestyle

 Many boomers have furniture that suited a bigger, busier household—massive sectional sofas, china cabinets, or heavy wooden bedroom sets.
 But as the kids move out and retirement looms, those oversized pieces often become burdensome rather than useful.
-Selling them off not only clears up room but also helps shift your focus toward a more intentional way of living, as reported by Laura Sanchez at Aging Life Care Association.
+Selling them off not only clears up room but also helps shift your focus toward a more intentional way of living.
 It’s a chance to redefine your home around your needs, rather than what once was.

 2. Selling collectibles puts extra cash in your pocket before you need it

 Collectibles like vintage toys, sports memorabilia, or decorative plates may have been fun to accumulate, but they often end up gathering dust rather than appreciation.
 Many of these items have actual market value—especially if they’re rare or in good condition.
-It might be time to check if that old baseball card set or porcelain figurine collection is worth more than just sentiment, as mentioned by Nicole Anzia at The Washington Post.
+It might be time to check if that old baseball card set or porcelain figurine collection is worth more than just sentiment.

 3. Offloading recreational vehicles cuts unnecessary costs and opens up options